Law firm's leaked documents demonstrate how the "revolving door" of SEC culture leaves investors unprotected and makes Wall Street executives rich.

 Then SEC inspector general Kotz concluded in a 2010 memo that Barasch potentially violated federal conflict-of-interest rules by meeting with former colleagues without prior ruling from the SEC’s ethics counsel that it would be legal or ethical to do so.

-The inspector general recommended that his findings be forwarded to the bar associations of Texas and the District of Columbia, where Barasch was licensed to practice law.
+The inspector general recommended that his findings be forwarded to the state bar associations of Texas and the District of Columbia, where Barasch was licensed to practice law.
 Previously confidential SEC records indicate that no action was taken because the SEC’s general counsel at the time, David Becker, did not believe that Barasch’s alleged wrongdoing was strong enough to warrant such action.

 Two sources—one of whom is a former Andrews Kurth employee—say that Andrews Kurth earned $1.5 million from the firm’s representation of Microtune.
 One of these people explained to me: “Why would you put your reputation or livelihood at risk?
 Why would you put your law firm at risk?
 Because there is so much money to do so, and unfortunately little down side if you are caught.”